bonjenny/bonjenny/README.md

 - 🔭 I’m currently studying at    ...
 Dongyang Mirae University🏫
 - 🌱 I’m currently learning       ...
 React.js, JavaScript, and TypeScript ... etc💦
 - 👯 I’m participating in         ...
-The 4th Open Infra Development Competition(OIDC)🎈
+My graduation work, SHELF-ER📕
 - 🤔 I’m looking for help with    ...
 React.js💙
 - 💬 Ask me about                 ...
 All but Development knowledge😥
 - ⚡ Fun fact:                    ...
 I'm just a talking potato🥔